 What should be the first programming language to learn?
 For a beginner in programming, the only question is this one.
 Different programmers will suggest various languages to start with but in this article, we will be giving you a few reasons why C should be the first programming language to learn.

-In this dynamic IT industry, many language/frameworks get introduced and get obsolete but what is so special about C that it is still ruling after three decades.
-So, let us look at the major reasons for favouring C as your first language.
+In this dynamic IT industry, many languages/frameworks get introduced and get obsolete but what is so special about C is that it is still ruling after three decades.
+So, let us look at the major reasons for favoring C as your first language.

 Why You Should Learn C Programming?

 In this section, we will discuss why you should learn C programming.
 So, here are the few reasons Why C should be the first Programming language to learn.

 As C falls under the category of middle-level language, the interaction with the computer system is at near to low level which also makes it very fast than any other virtual machine-based programming language such as JAVA, Python, etc.

 In high-level languages such as JAVA, JVM does consists of native libraries which are written in C to interact with the hardware system.

 As C deals with pointers which means we also have to de-allocate the memory allocated for the program.
 C deals with very low-level stuff to interact with the system whereas in high-level languages we have the concept of automatic garbage collection of memory.